 - If the order can be filled, the merchant prepares the order by pulling the needed inventory.

 - The order is shipped.
-The purchase order number is listed on the packing slip.
+The purchase order number is listed on the picking slip.
 Therefore, both parties can easily track which order has arrived.

-- The merchant sends an invoice with a unique invoice number, including the purchase order number, to match the shipping information.
+- The merchant sends invoice templates with a unique invoice number, including the purchase order number, to match the shipping information.

 - You pay the invoice based on the agreement the two parties agreed to at the beginning of the association.